plantinformatics/pretzel-input-generator/doc/upload.md

 ## 1. Retrieve your authentication token from pretzel front-end and record it.

-In firefox, open menu and select *Web Developer*, *Network* then refresh, select one of the requests, and click  *Cookies*
+In firefox, open menu and select *Web Developer*, *Network* then refresh, select one of the requests, and click  *Cookies* to find your token string.

 ```
 TOKEN="your-token-string-here"